LesFerch/WinSetView/README.md

 ## Make All folders Generic

 This option disables "Folder Type Discovery".
 That's the windows feature that automatically changes a folder's view based on its contents.
 If you want your folder views to change with content, don't check this item.
 If you want a consistent view across all folders, regardless of content, check this option.
-This option also makes the Documents, Music, Pictures, and Videos folders generic.
+This option also makes the **Documents**, **Music**, **Pictures**, and **Videos** folders generic.
 Those four folder will retain their special icons, but they will behave like a generic folder (i.e. column headings in Details view will be generic).
-This option has no effect on the Downloads folder.
+This option has no effect on the **Downloads** folder.

 ## Set Global Column Headings